 Attention fellow members!
 Your Vendor Relations Committee is launching a new Corporate Sponsorship Program, providing vendors many ways to connect and engage with our members.
 Options include Dinner Meeting sponsors and Monthly Networking Event sponsors, plus Premium Video-Dinner Sponsorships on our ISM-Philadelphia training videos.
 To learn more about our Corporate Sponsor Program, contact Allen Riddick or click here for more information.

 By Jim Moran.
-Second Vice President, ISM-Philadelphia, Inc and Strategic Sourcing Manager (Indirect) for Ricoh USA, Inc.
+1st VP, ISM-Philadelphia and Strategic Sourcing Manager (Indirect) for Ricoh Americas Corporatio

 Welcome New Members!

 - Vincent Bona, Bank of America